bpype/mark-sequence/README.md

 sequence_marker.mark_sequence()
 ```

-This will call imagemagick and FFmpeg in turn, and generate a
+This will call FFmpeg to generate a `playblast.mov` sequence in the
-`playblast.mov` sequence in the current directory, with some options
+current directory, with some options from the default template
-from the default template overridden.
+overridden.

 ## License
 This script is licensed under the GPLv2 license.
 Please see the